Jimpan0612/Python-Programming-EPPS-6317-/README.md

 ### Data Analysis and Visualization Dashboard
 - **Description**: Created a comprehensive data analysis and visualization dashboard using Python, Plotly, and Dash.
 The dashboard integrates financial data from TSMC and Samsung, as well as geopolitical event data for East Asia.
 - **Features**:
   - **Geopolitical Events Dashboard**: Visualizes daily relationship intensity trends and geopolitical events on a map.
+As shown in the image, this map begins playing from January 1st of the selected year and displays the number of major geopolitical events in East Asian countries each month, with colors indicating whether the events are positive or negative.
   - **Financial Data Comparison**: Compares financial metrics (Total Assets, Total Liabilities, and Total Liabilities and Equity) between TSMC and Samsung over the years.
   - **Interactive Components**: Includes dropdowns for selecting years and financial metrics, and displays detailed event lists and financial comparisons.